Intro

 The typical layout for each of the “M"s is as follows:

-• M0 sometimes also MB -monetary base
+• M0 sometimes also called MB -monetary base

 Now let’s check the most important currencies